zipkinlab/Policies/General Lab Guidelines.md

 # Welcome to the Zipkin Lab!

 Note to lab members: this document is a work in progress and may be updated at any time.
 Please make sure that you review the lab policies on a regular basis (semi-annually).
 It is your responsibility to be familiar with the content.
-Upon joining the lab, please contact me to be added to the group listserv.

 ## Philosophy
 My primary goal is to help you make the transition from a student to a colleague.
 You should be an independent and professional research